jpham364/CS312-Project-Part-2/README.md

 1. Assuming the user has already done the AWS key pair generation commands seen above, created a working Terraform script.
 Make sure that Terraform is [installed first](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 2. Make sure the user is in the working directory with the Terraform script and enter `terraform init` to initizlize the backend.
 3. Then enter `terraform apply` to deploy an EC2 instance on AWS.
 The `main.tf` file will create a server with the correct security groups to connect to Minecraft, as well as a configured elastic IP.
 The `outputs.tf` file will output the IP address in which we will take note of.
 Example: `instance_public_ip = "54.149.76.41"`
-4. Copy the `instance_public_ip` value and navigate to the `./inventory/hosts` file and replace the placeholder IP address with the new IP address created through the recent `terraform apply`
+4. Copy the `instance_public_ip` value and navigate to the `./inventory/hosts` file and replace/paste the placeholder IP address with the new IP address created through the recent `terraform apply`
 ![Alt text](./inventory.png)
+5. Now that the EC2 instance is active, we can run the Ansible playbook to configure the instance to open a Minecraft server: `ansible-playbook -i inventory/hosts playbook.yml`

 ## How to connect to the Minecraft server once it's running?

+To connect, copy the `instance_public_ip` address to use soon.
+Once you are in the Minecraft main menu, click on the **Mulitplayer** button and then click on **Direction Connection** and then paste the IP address when the screen prompts for a IP address.
+You can also check for an `nmap` request to see that the Minecraft server is open: `nmap -sV -Pn -p T:25565 <instance_public_ip>`

 ## Sources: